kotborealis/nitori/readme.md

 🔑 Contest-like system for testing simple C++ programs w/ unit-tests inside docker 🐳

-It's made specifically to make teaching C++ easier, automating such as checking solutions for C++ assignments.
+It's made specifically to make teaching C++ easier, automating such tasks as checking and testing solutions for C++ assignments.

 Usual workflow is: